Atorudibo-Seth1/Data-Analyst-Projects/Combination Projects/Bike Orders Combination Project/Analysis Report.md

 ### Project Overview
 ---
-This project was an attempt to complete an end to end data analyst opertaion using multiple tools as a means of improving my skills.
+This project was an attempt to complete an end to end data analyst task using multiple tools(MySQL, Excel, Tableau) as a means of improving my skills.
 It also aims to provide insights into the sales performance of stores that sell a variety of bikes.
 By identifying purchase trends in customers and products, data-driven decisions and recommendations can be made as well as acquiring an understanding of store performances.
 ### Exploratory Questions
 ---
 After browsing through the data, some interesting question groupings that can provide clarity initially came to my mind: